 Below is the output:

 Central management servers have a disadvantage.
 CMS does not use SQL server security because passwords are not stored.
-Hence accessing it from outside of domain is impossible from SQL Server Management Studio.
+Hence accessing it from outside of the domain is impossible from SQL Server Management Studio.
 So, we must use local server groups on the individual registered server.

-Local Server Groups
+Local Server Groups in SSMS